mohameds-dev/guessing_game/tests.md

 - [x] Random word selector takes a list with word "monkey" and returns it
 - [x] Random word selector takes a list of 2 strings and returns a random one
-- [ ] Random word selector takes a list of 3 strings and returns a random one
-- [ ] Random word selector takes an empty list and raises an exception saying "Invalid input: no words to choose from
+- [x] Random word selector takes an empty list and raises an exception saying "Invalid input: no words to select from."